Who We Are

 Little minds learn best when they are engaged in experiences that are relevant and interesting.
-We focus on multi-sensory learning, using phonemic awareness, alphabet knowledge and programs such as Handwriting Without Tears™.
+We focus on multi-sensory learning, using phonemic awareness, and alphabet knowledge.
 Leaning through music and other developmentally appropriate activities are also a key component of the daily curriculum.

 Our Intermediate Grades at Presentation

 In our intermediate grades, students learn to communicate effectively by mastering the steps of the writing process; prewriting, drafting, revising, proofreading and publishing a completed product.
 Throughout these formative years, teachers coach students to grow in responsibility and independence.
 They challenge students to work to their full potential and to strive for academic excellence.

 In these grade levels, students learn to develop work habits, strong social skills, and organizational abilities.
 These years are a time to nurture creativity and explore new concepts; a time to learn more about God and practice Catholic values.

 Our teachers continually assess student progress, learning styles and social needs as well as lead parent/teacher/student conferences.

 - Use strengths and gifts appropriately to enrich our community